livekit/server-sdk-ruby/README.md

 # LiveKit Server API for Ruby

 <!--BEGIN_DESCRIPTION-->
 Ruby API for server-side integrations with LiveKit.
+This gem provides the ability to create access tokens as well as access RoomService.
 <!--END_DESCRIPTION-->

 This library is designed to work with Ruby 2.6.0 and above.